Constraining braneworlds with entanglement entropy: The holography of two-brane models

-Entanglement entropy is typically UV-divergent in QFT \cite{Witten:2018zxz}.
-This is reflected in the RT prescription through the fact that RT surfaces reach the conformal boundary, thus formally being infinite in area.
-Nonetheless, technically $S > 0$ for these ``absolute" entropies.
+However, the entanglement entropy of a subregion formed by splitting a connected interval is typically UV-divergent in QFT \cite{Witten:2018zxz}.
+This is reflected in the RT prescription with no branes present through the fact that RT surfaces reach the conformal boundary, thus formally being infinite in area.
+Nonetheless, these ``absolute" entropies are still positive.
+While we can subtract away the infinity through some renormalization scheme and get a negative answer, such a result does not contradict the positivity of the ``bare" entropy.

-In two-brane configurations, we no longer have this positive divergence in the area.
-Instead, the full entropy functional picks up ``boundary-term" contributions from the couplings on the branes, and so it is \textit{a priori} possible to have a functional with negative values.
-However, a negative-entropy RT surface would contradict \eqref{boltzmann}, and so couplings giving such a result would have to be in the swampland.
+But in two-brane configurations, we no longer have this positive divergence in the area.
+This is because we are not splitting any CFT regions.
+Furthermore, the full entropy functional picks up ``boundary-term" contributions from the couplings on the branes, and so it is \textit{a priori} possible to have a functional with negative values.
+However, a negative-entropy UV-finite RT surface contradicts \eqref{boltzmann}, and so couplings giving such a result would be in the swampland.

 \paragraph{The basis of CWI}

 Another swampland condition coming from AdS/CFT is causal wedge inclusion (CWI)---the property that the entanglement wedge always contains the causal wedge.
 Let us discuss why such a criterion is fundamental.